***previously titled "A Beautiful Lie"

 The video showed a suspicious man walking up to the side windows of a car, only for a masked man dressed in red and blue to swing out from the corner of the screen.
 A strange line shot out towards the man, wrapping around his ankles and dragging him to the ground as the masked figure swung back out of frame.
 But not before the video paused right as his face flashed next to the camera, revealing a red hoodie with large black goggles.

-Peter's eyes trailed from the hologram up to meet Tony's, if only for a second before he corrected his mistake and averted his gaze back to his much more interesting bed.
-Despite the way his throat felt like it was being squeezed shut, he was pleasantly surprised to find that his voice could still work.
-"Uhh, no. No, what do you...what do you mean?"
+The teen's eyes trailed from the hologram up to meet Tony's, if only for a second before he was glancing away again, rubbing the back of his neck as his shoulders stood stiff, voice strained.
+"Uh, no. No, what do you...what do you mean?"

 "Yeah..."
 Tony corrected before switching to another video, this one showing the same masked figure zooming in front of a speeding car. "...yeah, look at you go."
 Quickly landing on the ground, the figure caught the vehicle before it could slam into the side of a fully-loaded bus.

-"Whoa, nice catch."
-The man mused.
+"Whoa, nice catch," he mused.
 "Three thousand pounds, forty miles an hour?"
 He flipped the phone and quickly retracted the hologram, pointing the end of the device at Peter.
 "That's not easy.
 Guess you have a bit of skill, huh kid?"
-He asked.

-"Well I mean, y-you found that all on YouTube though, r-right?"
-He asked, glancing over at the man before staring back down at the phone.
+He could see the kid beginning to flounder, shuffling his feet back and forth as he struggled with where to put his hands.
+"Well, I mean, y-you found that all on YouTube though, r-right?"
+He asked, glancing over at the man before staring down back at the desk.
 "I mean, that's where you found it?
-Cause you know that's all fake."
-He rambled, never noticing the way Tony rolled his eyes and began to mill around his room.
+Cause you know that's all fake," he rambled, never noticing the way Tony rolled his eyes and began to mill around the room.

 As he scanned the bedroom, his eyes fell upon the thin, barely noticeable lines etched into the side of the bed headboard, creating a long vertical rectangle.